Augustus Caesar Buell

 Augustus Caesar Buell (September 4, 1847 – May 23, 1904) was an American author who wrote several biographies of great Americans, following the success of a book about his experiences in the Civil War.
-Most of his material was plagiarized or made up.
+A large amount of his material was alleged to be plagiarised or made up.

 Biography

 Buell was born in 1847 to Simon and Julia Buell near Norwich, New York.
 He was raised in New York City and is known to have enlisted in Company L of the 20th New York Cavalry, on August 21, 1863.
-He was promoted to corporal three months later, but demoted again the following April, and he left the service in July 1865.
+He was promoted to corporal three months later, but was then demoted the following April, and he left the service in July 1865.
 He later claimed to have risen to the rank of colonel.
 For some years he lived in New York State, but his literary career began some time after he had moved to Philadelphia, to work for the major shipbuilding and engineering firm of William Cramp & Sons.
 In 1876 he was briefly arrested following an accusation of libel.

-In his Civil War memoir, "The Cannoneer", published in 1890, he vividly described his experiences at the Battle of Gettysburg, but that battle took place in July 1863, seven weeks before he enlisted, and two essays by Silas Felton reveal much of the hollow truth behind Buell's claims.
+In his Civil War memoir, The Cannoneer, published in 1890, he vividly described his experiences at the Battle of Gettysburg, but that battle took place in July 1863, seven weeks before he enlisted, and two essays by Silas Felton reveal much of the hollow truth behind Buell's claims.
 He later claimed that a visit to St. Petersburg in Russia on behalf of Cramp's, a few years later, enabled him to find important material for his first biographical project, the life of John Paul Jones.
-The major demolition job on that work we owe to the far superior scholarship of Admiral Samuel Eliot Morison, who devoted an appendix to Buell's lies about Jones in his own Pulitzer-winning biography.
-The work of scholars like Morison, which should never have been necessary, reveals the full depth of Buell's fraud.
-Had he simply introduced false stories without citing any source document, there would have been less of a problem, but he went one step further, and invented entire letters and journals, from which he published extracts in the book.
+The major demolition job on that work we owe to the far superior scholarship of Admiral Samuel Eliot Morison, who devoted an appendix to Buell's supposed lies about Jones in his own Pulitzer-winning biography.
+The work of scholars like Morison, which should never have been necessary, reveals the full depth of Buell's alleged fraud.

 He died in 1904, and is buried at the Mount Moriah Cemetery in Philadelphia.